FontyMcPython/dino_run/README.md

 03/08/2019:
 ## MAIN: `dino_game.pyde`
-This file is the main file of the game, intended to be run with Processing.
-It implemets the main features of the game.
-It is written using Python for Processing, which greatly simplifyes the development.
+This file is the main file of the game, intended to be run with Processing, implemets the main features of the game.
+It is written using Python Processing, which is a Python-based language and environment made to be used for graphics programming, greatly simplifying the development.

+The variables that handle every element are declared globally: `myCar1` and `parts`.
+The first one is merely a container for a `Dino` object whereas the other is a [double-ended queue](https://en.wikipedia.org/wiki/Double-ended_queue) that will hold up to 100 particles.

 As a Processing file, it has two main functions.
 The first one, `setup()`, is run at the start of the program.
 In it, the window is initialized to a fixed size of 800x800 and the framerate is locked to 30.
 The second one, `draw()`, contains the main logic of the game to be run every frame.
-In it, the image is reset to continue plotting the elements.
+In it, the image is reset to continue plotting and handling the logic for every item.

-The variables that handle every element are declared globally: myCar1 and parts.
-The first one is merely a container for a `Dino` object whereas the other is a [double-ended queue](https://en.wikipedia.org/wiki/Double-ended_queue) that will hold up to 100 particles.

 ## Objects